Simon Dillon reviews the film

 A lovely scene late in the film shows the Queen walking alone in the Balmoral grounds where she comes across a stag that is being stalked by hunters.
 Moved by the animal's plight, she tries to shoo it away.
 Her sympathy is clearly intended as a metaphor for the way she feels stalked by the press and politicians who think she should be showing more grief, and as such it provides the emotional core of the film.
 Immediately before this moment, the Queen begins to cry quietly, but Frears rightly does not show her face.
 Directorially, this is the correct decision, as the Queen believes in grieving privately, before soldiering on.
 Her simple dignity is ultimately shown to be at odds with the modern world, and the Queen wonders about abdication because she might be out of touch with her subjects.
 But some advice from the Queen Mother reinforces that God has made her Queen for a reason and that she has a responsibility to her subjects to remain on the throne until she dies.
 Despite the cynicism of these times, that is a view I wholeheartedly endorse and agree with.

 All in all, this is an excellent film, easily one of the year's best, and provides a remarkable yet non-sensationalist glimpse into the intriguing world of the royal family.
 Above all, Helen Mirren's career-best performance merits it must-see status.
 I apologise for taking so long to getting round to see it, so try and catch it in cinemas now, before it vanishes.The opinions expressed in this article are not necessarily those held by Cross Rhythms.
+Any expressed views were accurate at the time of publishing but may or may not reflect the views of the individuals concerned at a later date.

 View all articles by Simon Dillon